flame/randutv/README.md

 of an algorithm for computing a so called UTV factorization efficiently.

-Given a matrix A, the algorithm `randUTV` computes a factorization A = U T V*, where
+Given a matrix A, the algorithm `randUTV` computes a factorization A = U T V', where
 U and V have orthonormal columns,
-V* is the transpose of V,
+V' is the transpose of V,
 and T is triangular (either upper or lower, whichever is preferred).

 The algorithm `randUTV` is developed primarily